Sector 36 review: botched just like the real-life investigation

 The Netflix movie is as poorly handled as the police’s work on the 2006 Nithari serial murders that it’s based on.

-Akhil Arora, a Film Critics Guild member and a Rotten Tomatoes-certified TV critic, who saw Sector 36 in 4K Dolby Vision with Dolby Atmos.
+Akhil Arora, a Film Critics Guild member and a Rotten Tomatoes-certified film critic, who saw Sector 36 in 4K Dolby Vision with Dolby Atmos.
 He has been reviewing movies and TV series since 2015 and has written for NDTV and SlashFilm.

 Vikrant Massey in Sector 36 movie